The Hero: Love Story of a Spy

-The Hero: Love Story of a Spy is a 2003 Indian Hindi-language spy film directed by Anil Sharma and produced by Time Magnetics.
-It stars Sunny Deol, Preity Zinta and Priyanka Chopra in her Hindi film debut.
-The film tells the story of an undercover Research and Analysis Wing (RAW) agent who must gather intelligence about cross-border terrorism and stop the terrorist responsible for it and his separation from his fiancé.
+The Hero: Love Story of a Spy is a 2003 Indian Hindi-language spy thriller film directed by Anil Sharma and produced by Time Magnetics.
+It stars Sunny Deol, Preity Zinta, and Priyanka Chopra in her Hindi film debut.
+The film tells the story of an undercover Research and Analysis Wing (RAW) agent who must gather intelligence about cross-border terrorism, stop the terrorist responsible for it, and face separation from his fiancé.

-Sharma had long contemplated making a spy film but felt this was not economically viable for the Indian market because Indian films did not have sufficient budgets.
+Sharma had long contemplated making a spy film but felt this was not economically viable for the Indian market, as Indian films did not have sufficient budgets.
 He first planned a film about India's spy network set in the early 2000s but made the 2001 film Gadar: Ek Prem Katha, which became one of the highest-grossing Indian films of all time.
 Following the record-breaking success of that film, Sharma decided to make The Hero: Love Story of a Spy.
-The Shah Brothers were engaged to produce the film, which was touted to have a huge budget and scale, unlike previous Bollywood films.
+The Shah brothers were engaged to produce the film, which was touted to have a large budget and scale, unlike previous Bollywood films.
 Aiming for high production values, a sizeable amount of money was spent on the film.
 Several large sets were created to give the film a feeling of grandeur, and international stunt experts were hired to coordinate action sequences new to Indian cinema.
 Principal photography was done at Indian locations, including Kullu and Manali, and in locations in Canada and Switzerland.
 Uttam Singh composed the soundtrack with lyrics written by Anand Bakshi and Javed Akhtar.

-The film's production cost was very high, with trades suggesting that it was the most expensive Indian film ever made at that point; this was the most talked-about aspect of the film.
+The film's production cost was high, with trades suggesting that it was the most expensive Indian film ever made at that point; this was the most talked-about aspect of the film.
 The Hero: Love Story of a Spy was released on 11 April 2003 to mixed to positive reviews from critics.
 It grossed over ₹451 million at the box office against a production and marketing budget of ₹350 million, becoming the third-highest-grossing film of the year.
 Chopra won the Stardust Award for Best Supporting Actress for her performance.